-Property Description: Hunnewell Meadow is 12 acres of open pasture land on the corner of Weeks and Mayo Farm Roads next to the SLT-conserved, Mayo Farm.
-It includes a small barn next to Weeks Hill Road that is well-recognized by those who pass by.
+Hunnewell Meadow is 12 acres of open pasture land on the corner of Weeks and Mayo Farm Roads next to the SLT-conserved, Mayo Farm.
+It includes a small barn along Weeks Hill Road that is well-recognized by those who pass by.

-Public Access: The property is open to the public for all forms of dispersed, non-motorized recreation as long as uses do not conflict with farming.
-In winter, Stowe Nordic Club maintains a groomed cross-county ski trail that crosses the property.
+The property is open to the public for all forms of dispersed, non-motorized recreation as long as uses do not conflict with farming.
+In winter, a VAST trail can be accessed across the property from the adjacent Quiet Path parking area on Mayo Farm Road.
+Stowe Nordic Club also maintains a groomed cross-county ski trail that crosses the property.

-Directions: From Stowe Village, take VT-108N (the Mountain Road).
+From Stowe Village, take Route 108.
 In 0.3 miles, turn right onto Weeks Hill Road.
 Take your first right onto Mayo Farm Road.
 The Quiet Path Parking Lot and Hunnewell Meadow will be on your immediate left.